meet the cnx23 staff

 Her past instructional experience has included percussion and visual instruction for high school and university marching bands, indoor percussion ensembles, and drum corps.

-She holds a Bachelor of Science degree in Biology from Bowling Green State University and works for OhioHealth Learning in Columbus, Ohio.
+She holds a BS in Biology from Bowling Green State University and is a Learning Business Consultant in Columbus, Ohio.

-Kristin is excited to start her 9th season with ConneXus!
+Kristin is excited to start her 10th season with ConneXus in 2024!

 bryce hopwood